 Brisket is cut from the underside of the cow, which is tough and filled with fat and collagen.
 Collagen is a fibrous protein that connects tissues together and is very strong.
 As collagen cooks, it breaks down, turns into a gelatin, and dissolves into the meat.
 This is one of the things that makes smoked brisket so good.
 But another factor is starting with the right cut of meat.

 Buying a Brisket

-To enhance the tenderizing effect of smoking you can marinade the brisket with lemon juice, lime juice, vinegar or any other acid based marinade.
+To enhance the tenderizing effect of smoking you can marinate the brisket with lemon juice, lime juice, vinegar, or any other acid-based marinade.
 This will help break down the tough fibers in the meat and the acid will carry any flavor you add to the marinade deep into the meat.
-You can still apply a rub to your brisket if you marinate it.
-Just let the marinade run off the surface before you apply the rub.
+You can still apply a rub to your brisket if you marinate it—just let the marinade run off the surface before you apply the rub.